thecloudenthusiast/cities-match-game/README.md

 - REVIEW all the configurations => CREATE PIPELINE
 - After deployment, you should see the stages shown as "Succeeded" for both Source and Deploy.

-Step 5 - Go back to your AWS S3 bucket
+STEP 5 - Go back to your AWS S3 bucket
 - Click properties tab => static website hosting => click on the endpoint
 - A new web browser page will open automatically.
 The game is ready to be played